zelikos/davincibox/README.md

 ## Upgrading

 Usually, you'll only need to update the packages in the container (i.e. driver updates), not the container image itself.
-In this case, simply run `sudo dnf update` in the container as shown above.
+In this case, simply run `sudo dnf update` in davincibox as shown above.

 Otherwise, a full upgrade requires re-creating the davincibox container with the newest version of the image.
-This should only needed if there have been changes to the `setup-davinci` or `add-davinci-launcher` scripts in the container. **When reporting issues, a full upgrade should be performed first**.
+This should only needed if there have been changes to the `setup-davinci` or `add-davinci-launcher` scripts used by davincibox. **When reporting issues, a full upgrade should be performed first**.

 If a new version of davincibox is available and you need to upgrade, you can do so manually or with `setup.sh`.